Focus (German magazine): Criticism

 Major controversy erupted over a Focus story on a mission involving Germany's elite counter-terror unit, GSG 9, in the village of Bad Kleinen, leading to staff offices being searched in January 1994.
-Law enforcement authorities investigated the magazine because confidential sources had been quoted, e.g. an assessment report from the Federal Criminal Police Office, the Bundeskriminalamt, and the pocket agenda of the killed RAF terrorist, Wolfgang Grams.
+Law enforcement authorities investigated the magazine because confidential sources had been quoted, e.g. an assessment report from the Federal Criminal Police Office, the Bundeskriminalamt, and the pocket agenda of the slain RAF terrorist Wolfgang Grams.
 According to information by Stern, documents found in Focus offices provided the decisive clue to identifying the informant.

-In 1995, Focus reported on business difficulties involving the Hamburg private bank, Mody.
-As a result, it experienced a bank run by many depositors, and one day after the magazine article appeared, the bank had to close its doors until further notice.
+In 1995, Focus reported on business difficulties involving the Hamburg private bank Mody.
+As a result, it experienced a bank run by many depositors, and a day after the magazine article appeared, the bank had to close its doors until further notice.
 The shareholders subsequently held Focus directly responsible for the illiquidity.
 The Press Tribunal of the Hamburg District Court concurred, ordering Focus to pay restitution for damages.
 In appeal proceedings, this decision was reversed by Hamburg's Higher Regional Court, and Germany's Federal Court of Justice denied the plaintiff's appeal on points of law.
 Focus welcomed the end of the legal disputes as a "victory for freedom of the press".

-A study at the TU Dresden university from the year 2014 involved research on the synchronization of news and advertising.
+A 2014 TU Dresden study involved research on the synchronization of news and advertising.
 Researchers found that, both in Spiegel and Focus, reporting on companies was more frequent, friendlier and more frequently mentioned products, the more the companies purchased advertising.

-Focus reporting on the 2015–16 New Year's Eve sexual assaults in Germany created controversy.
+Focuss reporting on the 2015–16 New Year's Eve sexual assaults in Germany created controversy.
 The cover page showed hand prints in black paint on a white, naked woman; it was criticized as a "naked insult" and considered "racist".
-Unlike the German daily newspaper, Süddeutsche Zeitung, which had also caused an uproar with a polarizing depiction, Focus refused to apologize and justified the cover as a symbolic depiction of "what happened in Cologne".
+Unlike the daily newspaper Süddeutsche Zeitung, which had also caused an uproar with a polarizing depiction, Focus refused to apologise and justified the cover as a symbolic depiction of "what happened in Cologne".
 The German Press Council received several complaints about Focus, but rejected all of them.